 How to implement AMP in WordPress

-WordPress users will not have many challenges to implementing the AMP to their sites.
+WordPress users will not have many challenges in implementing the AMP to their sites.
 Most modern WordPress themes now come with a default option to tick in other to enable AMP.

 Also, there are lots of free and premium AMP plugins for WordPress.
-All you need to do is to install, active, and customise the AMP plugins.
+All you need to do is to install, active, and customize the AMP plugins.

 Best AMP plugins for WordPress